ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 ## Step 3: Practicing with the starL program

-First compile(-std=c++11 ) the starL.cpp file that you have in this week’s directory uding the command:
+First compile the starL.cpp file that you have in this week’s directory with the option (-std=c++11 ) as per the following command:

 ```
 g++ -std=c++11 -o starL starL.cpp